Max Muncy Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

+- The pitching staff for the Giants has a collective 9.6 K/9, the sixth-best in the league.

-- The Giants have the 12th-ranked team ERA among all MLB pitching staffs (4.15).
+- The Giants' 4.22 team ERA ranks 12th across all league pitching staffs.

-- Giants pitchers combine to allow 13 total home runs at a rate of 1.4 per game (to rank 19th in the league).
+- Giants pitchers combine to rank 21st in baseball in home runs given up (16 total, 1.5 per game).

-- Wood (0-0) pitches for the Giants to make his second start of the season.
+- Cobb (0-1) pitches for the Giants to make his third start of the season.

-- His most recent time out came on Thursday against the Chicago White Sox, when the left-hander tossed three innings, surrendering one earned run while giving up six hits.
+- His last appearance was on Friday against the Kansas City Royals, when the righty went seven innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.